fiftydinar/gidro-os/README.md

 - Set mouse acceleration to flat
 - Disabled mouse middle-click to paste (and possibly touchpad 3-click to paste)
 - Set BlurMyShell sigma value to 5, as default value is too strong & looks cheap when using default background
-- Set OpenWeather Refined to
+- Set OpenWeather Refined to:
   - show conditions in top bar
   - show sunrise/sunset in top bar
   - use "mbar" as pressure unit